 This project will focus on increasing throughput at different Signal to Interference and Noise Ratio (SINR) levels of WLAN in scenarios of an isolated Basic Service Set (BSS) and of overlapping BSSs.

-This project will improve the tail of the latency distribution and jitter of WLAN and mobility between BSSs.
+This project will reduce latency in 95th percentile of the latency distribution of WLAN.

-The project will provide mechanisms for enhanced power save for AP (including mobile AP) and improved P2P operation.
+The project will provide mechanisms to reduce power consumption for APs (including mobile APs) and improved P2P operation.

-There is no other WLAN standard focusing on improving WLAN throughput at different SINR levels in scenarios of an isolated BSS and overlapping BSSs, improving the tail of the latency distribution and jitter, enhancing mobility between BSSs, and providing mechanisms for enhanced power save for AP STAs (including mobile APs) other than this amendment.
+There is no other WLAN standard focusing on improving WLAN throughput at different SINR levels in scenarios of an isolated BSS and overlapping BSSs, improving the latency of 95th percentile of the latency distribution, enhancing mobility between BSSs, and providing mechanisms to reduce power consumption for APs (including mobile APs) other than this amendment.

 1.2.4 Technical Feasibility